AlexWinder/letsencrypt-backup/README.md

 You will need to drop in the correct location to the directory as per your system when you cloned the repository.

+### File Permissions

+You may run in to some file permissions issues, this is normally caused by the backup.sh script not be accessible by the current user.
+To resolve this you should change the permissions of the file to allow it to be executable by the current user.

+> chmod 700 /location/to/letsencrypt-backup/backup.sh

+You will need to drop in the correct location to the directory as per your system when you cloned the repos

+### Things of Note

 The [backup.sh](backup.sh) script will by default put compressed backup files in the `/var/backups/letsencrypt` directory.
 If you would prefer this be in a different location then please change this as per your system requirements.

+By default the script will keep configuration files up to 120 days old.
+If you wish to change this then you are welcome to do so, this is currently configured as per the `days` variable on line 10.

+## Extracting Backups

+If you wish to extract a particular backup you can do so with the following command:

+> tar -xvf /var/backups/letsencrypt/letsencrypt_backup-DATE-TIME.tar.gz

+You should swap in the path and filename as per your own setup.
+This will extract the backup to its own directory as per your current working directory.

 ## License